Oscar Gloukh: Ajax

 On 1 August 2025, Gloukh signed for Eredivisie club Ajax on a five-year contract running until 30 June 2030.
 The disclosed financial details of the transfer include a base fee of €14.75 million, and a maximum of €2.5 million potential add-ons.
 According to reports, his contract includes a €1.2 million annual salary net, plus €0.6 million in possible bonuses.
 He chose the squad number 10 which was previously worn by club legends Dick van Dijk, Dennis Bergkamp, Jari Litmanen, Rafael van der Vaart, and Wesley Sneijder.
 Ajax technical director Alex Kroes stated about the Israeli: "Oscar is an attacking midfielder who is both creative and talented, contributing goals and assists.
 He's also an intelligent player with excellent vision, and he is exceptionally eager to learn and ambitious.
-In our talks, he made it clear that Ajax as the ideal club for his development.
+In our talks, he made it clear that Ajax was the ideal club for his development.
 His decision to choose Ajax’s sporting project over big money says everything about his character and mentality."
 Before eventually choosing to join the Godenzonen, Gloukh was also targeted by Atlético Madrid, Porto, RB Leipzig, Roma, and VfB Stuttgart.

 "Ajax is a special club.
 Many legends have played for this club. [...]
 This club is really big.
 I've always been an Ajax fan since I was young.
 I dreamt to play in this stadium.
 It's like a dream for me.
 Dušan Tadić was one of my favourite players back then.
 Frenkie as well."